SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

 Cori uses the Slurm job scheduler.
 Documentation and examples for using Slurm at NERSC can be found [here.](../../jobs/index.md)

-The batch queues on Cori and Denovo are not configured identically.
-Cori and Denovo have different capabilities and maintenance cycles.
-If you write scripts that need to know which machine they're running on, you can use the $NERSC_HOST environment variable to check the current host.

 ### Cori Scratch

-Cori scratch is a Lustre filesystem, accessible through Cori and Cori ExVivo, but not Denovo.
+Cori scratch is storage space for each user located on a Lustre filesystem accessible from Cori and Cori ExVivo.
 This directory can be found at `/global/cscratch1/sd/$USER` or by using the \$CSCRATCH environment variable.
 Like `/global/projectb/scratch` (\$BSCRATCH), Cori scratch is purged periodically; backing up data stored there is your responsibility.